-For many investors, the thought of making an investment in the stock market, has caused repeated apprehension and uncertainty; as a result of their repeated poor performance and undesirable risk.
-Even bonds with attractive yields, are increasingly being regarded as undesirable and risky.
+For many investors, the thought of making an investment in the stock market brings about feelings of apprehension and uncertainty.
+This is a result of stocks’ repeated poor performance and associated risks.
+In the current, tough investment climate, even bonds with attractive yields are increasingly being regarded as undesirable and risky.

-With the expansion of the Panama Canal near completion and expected to be fully operational in early 2015, the need for shipping containers to accommodate the growing requirements of larger shipping vessels, is growing steadily.
-This advantage adds to the list of the benefits of container investing and further highlights the need for enormous private investment, to meet the rising global demand for shipping containers, needed to fill the decks of post-panamax container ships; carrying twice as many shipping containers.
+With the expansion of the Panama Canal near completion and expected to be fully operational in early 2015, the need for shipping containers to accommodate the growing requirements of larger shipping vessels is increasing steadily.
+This advantage adds to the list of the benefits of container investing and further highlights the need for enormous private investment to meet the rising global demands of the international container shipping industry.